Almaden Minerals (NYSEAMERICAN:AAU) Now Covered by StockNews.com

-Analysts at StockNews.com initiated coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a note issued to investors on Sunday.
-The brokerage set a “sell” rating on the basic materials company’s stock.
+Stock analysts at StockNews.com started coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research note issued on Friday.
+The firm set a “sell” rating on the basic materials company’s stock.

 Institutional Inflows and Outflows

-A hedge fund recently raised its stake in Almaden Minerals stock.
+An institutional investor recently raised its position in Almaden Minerals stock.
 Mirae Asset Global Investments Co.
-Ltd. increased its stake in Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 2,644,080 shares of the basic materials company’s stock after acquiring an additional 152,310 shares during the period.
+Ltd. raised its stake in Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% during the first quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 2,644,080 shares of the basic materials company’s stock after acquiring an additional 152,310 shares during the period.
 Mirae Asset Global Investments Co.
 Ltd. owned approximately 1.93% of Almaden Minerals worth $948,000 as of its most recent SEC filing.
-Hedge funds and other institutional investors own 3.81% of the company’s stock.
+Institutional investors own 3.81% of the company’s stock.

 Almaden Minerals Ltd., an exploration stage company, engages in the acquisition, exploration, evaluation, and development of mineral properties.
 It primarily owns a 100% interest in the Ixtaca gold-silver project located in Puebla State, Mexico.
 The company was incorporated in 1980 and is headquartered in Vancouver, Canada.